openstack/governance/goals/selected/consistent-and-secure-rbac.rst

    by default

-At this point, every OpenStack service will have completed `Phase 1`_, which allows operators to opt into using system-admin, project-admin, project-manager, project-member, and project-reader across their entire deployment.
+At this point, every OpenStack service will have completed `Phase 1`_, which allows operators to opt into using system-admin, project-admin, project-member, and project-reader across their entire deployment.

 To summarize, operators will need to update every service configuration file where they want to use system-admin, project-admin, project-manager,